Chenyu-MA2024/EART60702-project1/Project_Reflection.md

 In the univariate linear regression, QBOT explained a substantial portion of temperature variation (R² = 0.768), compared to shortwave radiation (R² = 0.367).
 However, the scatter plots revealed a curved, nonlinear relationship between temperature and QBOT, implying that the association might be better captured using Spearman correlation or other nonlinear modeling techniques rather than a simple linear model.
 Moreover, the multivariate regression, which included Shortwave radiation and QBOT, increased the explained temperature variance to 93%, with low multicollinearity as indicated by VIF values near 1.

 Throughout this project, I think my contribution to this project is good.
 I established the GitHub repository and maintained effective communication with team members to coordinate data processing and model selection.
 I also played a key role in visualization of data.
-In summary,
+In summary, this experience has hightlighted several challenges, notably the interpretation of QBOT, the selection of an appropriate modeling strategy for a nonlinear relationship, and ensuring that our analysis aligns with established meteorological principles.